Outdoor plants

 Scarlet firethorn

 Although the scarlet firethorn (Pyracantha coccinea) is a thorny shrub, it is also one of the species of outdoor plants best known for its vivacity.
 This shrub can be great in pots or hedgerows and has a beautiful white inflorescence.
-This remains remains in place throughout the spring and summer and produces small, round, red fruits which are borne in abundant clusters.
+This remains in place throughout the spring and summer and produces small, round, red fruits which are borne in abundant clusters.
 It is common to see it used both as a wall decoration shrub and as an isolated hedge away from the wall, but it should be noted that it prefers partial shade.

 Winter Outdoor Plants for Pots - Scarlet firethorn